2013 Cadillac Escalade EXT Performance

 - "Cadillac fits the new GM 6.2-liter V-8, which is a 403-horsepower stump-puller, and the new six-speed automatic.
 It's a terrific combination, in terms of sheer power, although fuel economy is less than impressive." -- The Detroit News (2007)

 The 2013 Cadillac Escalade EXT has only one engine and transmission choice: a 403-horsepower, 6.2-liter V8 and six-speed automatic.
 The Escalade EXT gets 13/18 mpg city/highway, according to the EPA, which makes it one of the thirstiest full-size pickup trucks available.

 Critics rave about the Escalade EXT’s V8.
-They say it provides more than ample power to get the truck moving from stop lights and for swift passing on the highway.
+They say it provides more than ample power to get the truck moving from stop lights and on the highway.
 Critics also think the engine is strong enough to help the Escalade tow heavy loads with ease.
-They also credit the six-speed automatic transmission for providing fast, timely shifts when needed.
+They also credit the six-speed automatic transmission for providing fast, timely shifts.

 - "Conventional Escalades are robust, regardless of body style.
 Credit also goes to the smooth 6-speed transmission, which delivers prompt shifts when needed." -- Consumer Guide

 - "Standard V-8 has plenty of guts to get the big truck moving." -- Car and Driver

 - "The automatic transmission features a tow/haul mode and manual-shift capability, but gearchanges can be awkward using the controls on the column-mounted shifter." -- Edmunds (2012)

 - "With a 6.2-liter V-8 under the hood, matched to the latest six-speed automatic transmission, you could tow a 7,600-pound trailer.
 And with 403 horsepower, you could probably surprise some punks at the drag strip." -- Cars.com (2007)

 Handling and Braking